 I’ve already written a very comprehensive guide to the best camera for safari, as well as the best bean bag for safari, so I would definitely recommend reading those if you want to get some great images on your trip.

 A camera can be a huge investment, so we also suggest renting as an option to consider.
-A company like Lens Rentals will allow you to rent a lens and a camera body at a much lower cost than buying it outright.
+A company like Lens Rentals will let you rent a lens and a camera body at a much lower cost than buying outright.

-They also give you the option to purchase the gear rather than return it, so if you love the experience then you can invest having tested the gear out.
+They also give you the option to buy the gear rather than return it, so if you love the experience then you can invest, having tested it out.

 Finally, don’t forget a good camera bag to keep your gear safe, lots of spare batteries, memory cards, your chargers, and ideally a waterproof camera cover to protect your gear in case it rains.